When is Black Mirror season 6 released on Netflix?

 Not but, however given how profitable the present has been since late final yr – Bandersnatch was, to place it mildly, a phenomenon – we’d be very stunned if Netflix didn’t signal Brooker and Jones up for additional episodes.

-They actually appear eager to hold on.
+They definitely appear eager to hold on.
 “I don’t think there’s anything to stop us,” Brooker informed Digital Spy.

 When will Black Mirror season 6 be launched on Netflix?